China takes propaganda war with Japan to United Nations

 Ties between Japan and China were already strained due to a simmering row over ownership of a group of uninhabited islands in the East China Sea.
 China has said it is willing to talk to Japan about the issue but has accused Abe of not being serious about wanting to resolve the dispute.

 In the spat over Abe's shrine visit, the Chinese and Japanese envoys to London both wrote columns in Britain's Daily Telegraph newspaper in the past week likening each other to Lord Voldemort, the villain in the Harry Potter stories.
-(Reporting by Michelle Nichols; Editing by Jonathan Oatis and Lisa Shumaker)
+(Reporting by Michelle Nichols; Editing by Jonathan Oatis)